-I startle, but manage to hold back an undignified yelp.
-Fortunately, Sennai has his back to me, his eyes glued to the little round window behind which the air drops for nearly fifty miles before hitting the ground.
+I startle at Sennai's voice, but manage to hold back an undignified yelp.
+Fortunately, he has his back to me, his eyes glued to the porthole beside him, staring out over the hundred-kilometer drop to Earth.
+Over eighty kilometers of nothing before there is even the suggestion of breathable air.

 "Come on, Roz," Sennai reproaches, "you have to actually look.
 Who else gets to see this?"
 But he's already distracted again, mesmerized by the view, removing the depths from my sight with his bushy hair.

-I dig my nails out of the leather to rest my hands in my lap, but the lack of gravity takes hold of them and carries them up.
-Another jolt goes through me and I yank my hands back to my body.
+I pull my nails out of the leather to rest my hands in my lap, but they are carried upward instead.
+No gravity in space.
+Of course not.
+I yank my hands back to my body.

 Remember why you're here, I think to myself.
 Once you're back on the ground, this will all be over, and it will all be worth it.